AlirezaBeigiMech/LDD3_example/eg_03_scull_basic/README.md

 [ 3850.344559] scull: scull_release() is invoked
 ```

+You need to run python file to see the change.
+please execute

+`sudo python3 ./test_py.py ',

 Next, read the device file which you've writen to before, if success, contents
 previously wrote into are extacted. `dmesg | tail -10` will look like: